This article was updated on 10/10/2023.

 - Bed pads (chux): Made for adults and children, bed pads protect bedding and mattresses against leakage.

 - Underpads: Underpads can be placed anywhere- from the living room couch to your car seats to protect against accidents and leaks.

 - Gloves: Different-sized gloves to make clean-ups sanitary and easy.

 - Wipes: Large sanitary wipes to clean up accidents while being gentle on skin.

-You’ll be able to use our personal shopping process to choose the incontinence products covered under your plan that fit you best based on your size and the level of absorbency that you need.
+You'll be able to use our personal shopping process to choose the incontinence products that are 100% covered under your plan that fit you best based on your size and the level of absorbency that you need.

 Get Free Incontinence Products Now

-Checking to see if you or your loved one qualifies for incontinence products is easy- just fill out our Eligibility Form.
-That’s it!
-We’ll reach out to let you know if you’re eligible through your Medicaid plan and help you with the process from start to finish.
+Checking whether you or your loved one qualifies for incontinence products is easy- fill out our secure Eligibility Form.
+That's it!
+We'll let you know if you're eligible through your Medicaid plan and help you with the process from start to finish.